rodrigozr/sqs-grep/readme.md

 * Find messages matching (or NOT matching) a regular expression
 * Search by message attributes
 * Silent mode if you just want to count the number of matched messages
-* Dump matched messages to file
+* Dump matched messages to file, which can later be used for offline searches or even archiving messages
 * Move matched messages to another SQS queue
 * Copy matched messages to another SQS queue
 * Publish matched messages to an SNS topic